astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 - A local [Weaviate](https://weaviate.io/) instance, which can be accessed at `http://localhost:8081`.
 - A local [Streamlit](https://streamlit.io/) application, which can be accessed at `http://localhost:8501`.

 Log into the Airflow UI at `https://localhost:8080/` with the username `admin` and the password `admin`.
 Run the `finbuddy_load_news` DAG to start the ingestion pipeline.
-Once the DAG has completed, use the Streamlit application, accessible at `http://localhost:8501` to ask for current financial insights.
+After the DAG completes, use the Streamlit application at `http://localhost:8501` to ask for current financial insights.

 ## Project contents